-Fries of any sort are practically a universal hit and, in my opinion anyway, butternut squash fries are a tad tastier than potato fries.
+Fries of any sort are practically a universal hit.
+This recipe for butternut squash fries are a tad tastier than potato fries.

-To make butternut squash fries all you have to do is peel the butternut squash with a potato peeler (don’t worry, the peel comes off super easy) then place the butternut squash on a towel (again, so it doesn’t slip) and cut it in half horizontally.
-Cut each half in half vertically.
+To make this recipe for butternut squash fries all you have to do is peel the butternut squash with a potato peeler.
+Then place the butternut squash on a towel and cut it in half horizontally.
+Then, cut each half in half vertically.

 Slice the butternut squash into thin pieces (resembling French fries).
-Toss the butternut squash pieces in a little bit of extra virgin olive oil or extra virgin coconut oil and season with salt and pepper.
-I sometimes season them with either rosemary, cumin or curry powder depending on what I’ll be serving them with.
+Toss the butternut squash pieces in a little bit of extra virgin olive oil or extra virgin coconut oil and season with chopped rosemary, salt and pepper.
+I sometimes season them with cumin or curry powder depending on what I’ll be serving them with.

 Spread the butternut squash pieces out on a large oiled baking stone (or use 2 large well-oiled cast-iron skillets) and bake at 400 degrees for about 25 minutes.
 Set aside to cool for at least 10 minutes before eating.

 - extra virgin olive oil or coconut oil

 - sea salt

 - OPTIONAL: Swap out the rosemary for cumin or curry powder